-Please submit your favorite photo of winter in the Arboretum (one per person, please) via email, Facebook, Instagram, or by February 29!
+Please visit the gardens throughout March, April, and May and send us your favorite photo of spring in the Arboretum (one per person, please).
+Submissions in the next photo contest must be made via email, Facebook, or Instagram, by May 31!
 Contest winners will be featured in our Seasonal Images album, social media, and in our newsletter.

 If you wish to bring a group to visit the Arboretum, please use our on-line form to inquire about tours and schedule your visit.

 Avian Education Fall Banding Report

 Pictured at the top of the page is Hepatica nobilis subsp. obtusa, one of the native wildflowers that will bloom this spring along the Gerhold Wildflower Trail in Hartley Wood.